Skip to content

 /home/pi/bioacoustics/audio.sh

 If you intend for the program to run every time on boot, we will need to schedule it in crontab.
-Run the following the command:
+Run the following command:

 crontab -e